MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/connectors/use-connector-in-card.md

 ﻿---
-title: "Use a connector in a card"
+title: Use a connector in a card (Preview)
-description: "Learn how to add one connector to your card, and walk through an example"
-keywords: "Card Designer, Power Apps, cards, connectors" ms.date: 09/20/2022 ms.topic: article
+description: Learn how to add a connector to your card, and walk through an example. ms.date: 09/20/2022 ms.topic: article
 author: iaanw